Lorraine Heath: Biography

 Heath was born in Watford, Hertfordshire, England from an American father and a British mother.
 Her parents met while her a father was stationed at Bovingdon while serving in the air force.
 Shortly after Heath's birth, her family moved to Texas where she was raised in Angleton, Texas.

-She earned a BA in psychology from the University of Texas and lived in Austin, Texas for sixteen years before moving to Plano, Texas in 1987.
+She earned a BA in psychology from the University of Texas and lived in Austin, Texas, for sixteen years before moving to Plano, Texas in 1987.
 In 1998, Laura Bush, then First Lady of Texas, invited Heath to serve on a romance panel at the Texas Book Festival.

-She wrote training manuals and computer code for the IRS before she turned to fiction writing when she picked up LaVyrle Spencer’s Morning Glory which hooked her not only on Spencer's work, but convinced her that she wanted to write romance.
+She wrote training manuals and computer code for the IRS before she turned to fiction writing when she picked up LaVyrle Spencer's Morning Glory, which not only hooked her on Spencer's work, but convinced her that she wanted to write romance.
 She said up until then she "...had a preconception of what romance was."
 In 1993, she sold her first novel, Sweet Lullaby.
 Since then, she's authored over sixty novels, with historical and contemporary romance for adults and historical romance for teen readers.
 Under the names Rachel Hawthorne and Jade Parker, she writes popular contemporary, historical, and paranormal romance for teens readers.
 She also writes young adult with her son Alex under the name J. A. London.

 In an interview with USA Today, she revealed how she keeps her writing personas separate, "...it helps that I write my historicals in third person and my YA in first so it's a mental shift when I'm writing a particular genre.
 Writing with my son is a bit more challenging because we wanted J.A. to have a unique voice that was edgier to go with our dystopian world and he's often marking words or phrases that he thinks sounds too Rachel-ish.
 It's rather like going on a mini-vacation when I slip between the genres.
 I think it helps to keep my writing fresh because I'm able to go in diverse directions and explore various worlds."